 Shortly before construction began, the plans shifted from retail bank to restaurant with Schrafft's chain restaurant occupying the first floor of the $1 million building.
 The Manekin Corporation planned to lease the second floor of the building as a small shopping center to serve visitors to Hopkins Plaza and office workers around Charles Center.
 Conveniently, a pedestrian "link" connected the Pavilion to the adjoining Mercantile building up until the walkways were dismantled in the 1990s and 2000s.

 When Schrafft's restaurant opened at their new location in 1971, they advertised a rich meal at a bargain price, boasting: "It's mountains of salad at no extra cost, "say when" drinks, individual loaves of hot bread, and 15 tantalizing relishes.
 Complimentary cigars and candy mints for after dinner.
 Plus a sumptuous appetizer, a delightful glass of wine and a famous Schrafft's dessert, all included with dinner.
 And all located near theaters, movies, shopping and sports events.
 Everything from as little as $3.95."

 Founded in Boston as a candy company in 1861, the Schrafft's began opening restaurants in and around New York in the 1950s.
-As they expanded into cities across the northeast, Schrafft's acquired a reputation as a upscale and tastefully decorated establishment, perhaps equivalent to Starbucks in the present.
+As they expanded into cities across the northeast, Schrafft's acquired a reputation as an upscale and tastefully decorated establishment, perhaps equivalent to Starbucks in the present.
 Unfortunately, as the 1970s continued the chain began to struggle and the Hopkins Plaza location closed within just a few years.
-Today, the Pavilion Building is occupied as the City Plaza Medical Center operated by Kaiser Permanente.
+Most recently, the Pavilion Building was occupied as the City Plaza Medical Center operated by Kaiser Permanente.